SAP-samples/btp-dc-samples/docs/pages/bookshop/1_1_prerequisites.md

 ## Prerequisites

-Have a SAP BTP Subaccount with Business Application Studio (BAS).
+Have a SAP BTP Subaccount (Cloud Foundry Subaccount, not Neo!) with Business Application Studio (BAS).

 If you want to deploy your app in BTP Cloud Foundry: